yangguoliang11/label-studio/docs/source/tutorials/nemo_asr.md

 order: 60
 ---

-## Automatic Speech Recognition with NVIDIA NeMo
+## 自动语音识别 with NVIDIA NeMo

-This an example of using [Nvidia's NeMo toolkit](https://github.com/NVIDIA/NeMo) for creating Automatic Speech Recognition (ASR), Natural Language Understanding (NLU) or Text-to-Speech (TTS) pre-annotations.
+This an example of using [Nvidia's NeMo toolkit](https://github.com/NVIDIA/NeMo) for creating 自动语音识别 (ASR), Natural Language Understanding (NLU) or Text-to-Speech (TTS) pre-annotations.

 With the NeMo ASR models, you can create audio pre-annotations with a text area, aka _transcriptions_.